-- Create a znode g

-- Each process create a znode under g in ephemeral mode

-- Watch g for group information
+- Create a znode g - Each process create a znode under g in ephemeral mode: e.
+If the process fails or ends, the znode that represents it under zg is automatically removed. - Watch g for group information - Processes can obtain group information by simply listing the children of zg